jpssrocha/gaia_getter/README.md

 [ESA](https://cas.cosmos.esa.int/cas/login?service=https%3A%2F%2Ftools.cosmos.esa.int%2Fprivacy%2Findex.php),
 and have a file with the credentials such as [this one](gaia_credentials.txt.example).

-**This CLI tool was made to work with small datasets** (<1° wide for a dense field).
-It won't scale well with large FoV's, because to apply the canonical corrections it loads all the dataset in memory.
+**This CLI tool was made to work with small datasets** (~2° wide for a dense field).
+It won't scale well with large FoV's, because to apply the corrections it loads all the dataset in memory, therefore if it's too large it will not be able to allocate all the necessary memory.

 To use it simply type: